-The 'search' function is one of the most used features in the CRM.
-With recruitment processes and candidate requirements getting more complex day by day, we made it our goal to improve this functionality to make it more user friendly but also able to perform even with complicated rules.
+The 'search' function is one of the most used features in Talkpush.
+With recruitment processes and candidate requirements getting more complex day by day, we made it our goal to improve this functionality to make it more user-friendly but also able to perform even with complicated rules.

-- Clients wanted to search for advanced information such as resume attachment, Other information, duplicate candidates.
+Clients wanted to search for advanced information such as resume attachments, Other information, and duplicate candidates.

 2. Select a campaign and folder

-- Users can select multiple campaigns/folders by checking more than 1 campaign/folders from the dropdown list.
+Users can select multiple campaigns/folders by checking more than one campaign/folder from the dropdown list.

 The list of candidates will refresh with the latest results.